 How to Install Vagrant on Debian 9

-Vagrant is an open source command line tool for building and managing virtual machine environments.
-By default Vagrant can provision machines on top of VirtualBox, Hyper-V and Docker but many other providers such as Libvirt (KVM), VMware and AWS can be installed via the Vagrant plugin system.
+Vagrant is an open-source command-line tool for building and managing virtual machine environments.
+By default Vagrant can provision machines on top of VirtualBox, Hyper-V, and Docker.
+Other providers such as Libvirt (KVM), VMware and AWS can be installed via the Vagrant plugin system.

-Vagrant is mostly used by developers to easily set up a development environment, that matches the production environment.
+Vagrant is mostly used by developers to set up a development environment that matches the production environment.

 This tutorial explains how to install Vagrant on a Debian 9 machine.
 We’ll be using the VirtualBox provider, which is the default provider for Vagrant.

 Make sure that you have met the following prerequisites before continuing with this tutorial: